goalifyplus/docs/administrator-guides/integrations/nixstats/README.md

 7. **Token**, this is your nixstats API token, [create an API key](https://nixstats.com/settings/api).
 8. Script Enabled set to **True**

-Paste this javascript in the "Script" textarea on Rocket.Chat webhook settings
+Paste this javascript in the "Script" textarea on Goalify.Chat webhook settings

 ```
 /* exported Script */